Bryant Inducer Motor Failure or Inducer Circuit Fault

 How to Fix / Troubleshooting

-Safety first: Turn off power before touching the inducer or wiring.
-Do not run the furnace with the inducer disconnected.
+Safety first: Turn off power before touching the inducer or its wiring.
+Do not operate the furnace with the inducer disconnected.

-• Listen for inducer: When the thermostat calls for heat, you should hear the inducer motor start within a few seconds.
-If it is silent, proceed with checks.
+• Listen for the inducer: When the thermostat calls for heat, you should hear the inducer motor start within a few seconds.
+If it remains silent, proceed with further checks.

 • Check inducer wiring: With power off, inspect the inducer motor plug and wires for loose connections or burn marks.